 The Cinque Terre is like no place else in the world, and can be challenging to find the right place to stay.
 The 5 towns of Cinque Terre have narrow streets and don't allow car traffic, so other than taking trains between the towns, plan on walking wherever you want to go.
 The towns are also very hilly, so if you want to take the train and not walk up steep hills to get to your hotel or room, plan on staying within a block or two of the train station.

 Here are a few recommendations for where to stay in Manarola, our favorite and the most quiet of all the 5 towns:

-Excellent Sea View (code for high on the hill): La Linea D'Acqua - this is really a lovely stay, if you're strong-kneed.
+La Linea D'Acqua - For an excellent sea view (code for high on the hill), La Linea D'Acqua is really a lovely stay, if you're strong-kneed.
 It's comfortable and simply furnished, with great wifi and even more awesome views!
 Easily walkable to the center of town.
 Check rates and availability.

 Enjoy Cinque Terre Boat Tour - Daniele, Captain and Owner, firstname.lastname@example.org

 Tours meet in Manarola at Il Porticciolo restaurant.
 We highly recommend Daniele's Cinque Terre boat tour.
 As far as Cinque Terre tours go, I would go again in a heartbeat.

 Cinque Terre from the Sea - 2.5 hrs includes swimming/snorkeling, drinks, 60€ /person

 Sunset Cruise - 2.5 hrs includes drinks, 60€ /person